 If you already indulge in pornography to any degree, you can stop.
 You have agency to choose your thoughts and actions.
 This requires an honest admission of the problem and a willingness to be responsible for your actions and the pain those actions have caused others.
 The adversary may have misled you in the past, but you have the final choice.
 You can regain the strength of the Spirit in your life.
 To do this, you need most of all to know that your Redeemer loves you.
 He has the power to help and to heal you.
 He died to pay for the sins of all who repent and follow Him.
 You can draw on the power of His Atonement for hope and strength as you repent.
 Remember the words of the Apostle Paul: “I can do all things through Christ which strengtheneth me” (Philippians 4:13).

 Multiple resources are available to you.
 The Addressing Pornography website and the Addiction Recovery Program offers a gospel-centered recovery program for you and your family.

-Study, ponder and discuss the guide “Let Virtue Garnish Thy Thoughts” with your spouse, parents, or bishop.
+Study, ponder and discuss the information on the Addressing Pornography site with your spouse, parents, or bishop.

 Make a plan.